-Some people can laugh off a potential faux paus, while others dwell on it for days -- or even years.
+When you walk into a party full of strangers, address an audience of your peers or trip over a curb in front of onlookers, you probably feel a little (or a lot) self-conscious.
+Some people can laugh off a potential faux paus, while others may dwell on it for days -- or even years.
 How self-conscious do you feel -- and what's normal?
-Test your knowledge and learn how to combat self-consciousness with this quiz.
+Consider the scenarios that make up the first five questions of this quiz and see how you score.
+Then test your knowledge and learn how to combat self-consciousness with the next 15 questions.

 Question 1 of 20